levelupcc/level-up/_pages/you-the-trainer/ice-breakers-and-energizers/ice-breakers-and-energizers.md

 More customised activities relevant to specific training topics are known as **Thematic Activities**.
 Most often, these will be the activities used in the *Activity and Discussion* from the [ADIDS methodology](/before-an-event/levelups-approach-to-adult-learning/); however, these can also be exercises not tied to a specific ADIDS topic.
 These can be compelling "A-ha!" moments for participants, especially when using a well-designed activity to illuminate complex technical concepts or systems.
 In some cases, Thematic Activities can also be used at the end of a training session as review exercises for participants.

-## Things to Consider with Interactive Exercises
+## Things to Consider for Trainings
 Before building certain exercises into your training plan, selecting specific exercises on the spot during a training, or designing and adapting new exercises for later use, remember to *always* take the following considerations into account:

 ### Mobility of Participants